AlRaces/ML4AI_COTAIPROJECT2/README.md

     You should find lines of code like this:

         IMAGES_PATH = 'images'

-    labels = ["Hello", "Thanks", "Yes", "No", "ILoveYou"]

-    num_imgs = 110
+        labels = ["Hello", "Thanks", "Yes", "No", "ILoveYou"] num_imgs = 110

     This is where you tell the program the amount of labels, as well as the number of images you want to take for each label.
     For example, in this default program, there are 5 labels and I want to take 110 images for each of them.
 You are free to change the amount of labels and the number of images for each labels to your liking.
 2.

 3. Once you are done modifying the DatasetCollector.py file, you can run the program using the command: "python DatasetCollector.py"

     There should be a new window pop up, with the image captured from your webcam.
 The program will take an image every 2 seconds (you can also change this in the DatasetCollector.py file), and you can change your pose between them.
 The program will keep taking images until it is done taking images for all labels.

     To keep track of your current label, there should be a line in terminal telling you which label you are currently taking images for, like this:

         Taking images for Hello
         Taking images for ILoveYou
         Taking images for Yes

-4. After you are done taking the images, the program will close automatically and you should find all your taken images in the
+5. After you are done taking the images, the program will close automatically and you should find all your taken images in the
     “images” folder.

     It is recommended to extract all the taken images into a single folder (through copy-pasting, for example) to save time labelling these images later.

-5. When you're done extracting all the images into one folder, execute this command: "labelImg".
+7. When you're done extracting all the images into one folder, execute this command:

+        labelImg

     A new window will pop up that will allow you to draw a box around your hand after you chose the folder that contains all your images.

-6. If labelImg crashes constantly with this message:
+8. If labelImg crashes constantly with this message:

         Traceback (most recent call last):
         File "[YOUR DIRECTORY]", line 530, in paintEvent